I tried fasting for 5 days… and this what happened (results).

-It is so important to return to normal eating carefully, especially after longer fasts.
-If not done correctly, in extreme cases after long fasting, the body can experience something called refeeding syndrome which happens when fluids, insulin, and electrolytes become out of balance.
+It’s so important to return to normal eating carefully, especially after longer fasts.
+If not done correctly, in extreme cases after long fasting, the body can experience something called refeeding syndrome.
+This happens when fluids, insulin and electrolytes become out of balance.
 In severe cases, this can be fatal, so breaking the fast correctly is extremely important!

 From what I’ve read it’s recommended to start with broth, soft cooked vegetables, fermented veggies, and some gentle fruits.
-Dairy, fish, meat and raw veggies are all a little too harsh to have for breaking a fast, so it can be a good idea to wait 3 post-fast days for these.
-It is also recommended to wait 4-5 days before adding in caffeine or alcohol in very small amounts.
+Dairy, fish, meat and raw veggies are all a little too harsh to have when breaking a fast, so it can be a good idea to wait 3 post-fast days for these.
+It’s also recommended to wait 4-5 days before adding in caffeine or alcohol in very small amounts.

 Slowly start reintroducing foods to give your digestive system time to start working again.

 Always seek the guidance of a medical professional on what you should consume to break your fast to ensure you do it correctly.

 What I ate to break my fast

 The biggest changes I noticed from fasting were: